Collaborative likelihood-ratio estimation over graphs: Methodological aspects

 This quantity can be read as the largest level of cross-correlation in the dictionary.
 When the basis functions are orthogonal, such quantity equals to zero.
-The authors of that work proposed to integrate a new observation $x$ to the current dictionary $D$ if its coherence remains bellow a given threshold $\mu_0 \in (0,1)$, that is if: $\max_{x_{l} \in D_L} \abs{k(x,x_l)} \leq \mu_0$.
+The authors of that work proposed to integrate a new observation $x$ to the current dictionary $D$ if its coherence remains bellow a given threshold $\mu_0 \in (0,1)$, that is if: $\max_{x_{l} \in D_L} \abs{\KernelFunc(x,x_l)} \leq \mu_0$.

 In our context, we apply this strategy twice: i) first for each of the nodes we produce a dictionary $D_{v}$ at node-level, using a specific threshold coherence $\mu_{0,v}$ , then ii) we filter the elements of the node-level dictionaries with the help of a graph-level coherence threshold $\mu_{0,\G}$.
 We expect $\mu_{0,G}>\mu_{0,v}$, as we want to preserve as many elements as possible describing each node while eliminating redundancy.
 The full strategy for the Gaussian kernel is described in \Alg{alg:Dictionar_Building}.
-Notice that \Alg{alg:Dictionar_Building} may sensitive to the order of the inputs as the the median heuristic is estimated just with the distance between the elements of $\mathbf{X}_v$.
+Notice that \Alg{alg:Dictionar_Building} may be sensitive to the order of the inputs, as the median heuristic is estimated only with the distance between the elements of $\mathbf{X}_v$.

-In all the experiments reported in the paper, we fix $\mu_{0,v}=0.1$ for all nodes, and $\mu_{0,G}=0.99$.
-Larger values of $\mu_{0,v}$ did not show an improved in performance, but an increase of the computational time of our method.
+In all the experiments reported in this paper, we fix $\mu_{0,v}=0.1$ for all nodes, and $\mu_{0,G}=0.99$.
+Larger values of $\mu_{0,v}$ did not show any performance improvement, however they increase the running time of our method.